darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 # module controls

 marker
 : Choose the watermark to apply.
 Use the reload button to update the list to include any newly-added watermarks.
+The extension of the file (png/svg) is shown in brackets.

 text
 : A free text field in which you can enter up to 63 characters to be printed where referenced by the corresponding watermark.
 An example is supplied as `simple-text.svg`.